hummingbot/hummingbot/documentation/docs/connectors/uniswap.md

 After adding your Ethereum wallet and node in Hummingbot, follow the guide in the link below on how to install Hummingbot Gateway.

 - [Hummingbot Gateway Installation](/installation/gateway)

-!!! note
-    For setting up gas estimator, you can check our [ETH Gas Station](/installation/gateway/#eth-gas-station) for more info